Gardening dictionary of common names and their meanings.

 Organic

-In horticulture or agriculture, systems in which no chemicals or pesticides or fertilizers are used.
+Horticulture and agriculture growing techniques whereby no chemicals, pesticides or fertilizers are used to protect the plant from disease, pests or enhance growth.
 Acceptable organic growth methods include natural plant derived or mineral substances along with the acceptance that certain pest and diseases be allowed in the garden.

 Perennial